ACT Historic Vehicle Registration arrangements

 What's the difference between "personal" and "club" drives?

 - A personal drive can be anything you like - a trip interstate, going shopping or to work, taking the car to a mechanic, whatever.
-You just need to fill it out before you head off for each 24 hour period (so an overnight trip interstate will be at least two days - one day to travel there and another day to return).
+You just need to fill it out before you head off on each calendar day (so an overnight trip interstate will be at least two days - one day to travel there and another day to return).